Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 -   ### Design
     -   #### Colour Scheme
         -   Color is fundamental in the way we express the Abbott brand.
-The color palette I used includes, Dark Blue in the                           header and footer of each page.
-I used Light Grey as a Neutral Colour in the 'What Our People say' section.
-In the                     'Our Site' section I included Gold to give the Site energy.
-I also used Gold for the 'CARE Program' button on the main                 Page for a splash of colour.
+The color palette I used includes, Dark in the header and light in the footer of each page.
+The                   vibrant images in the Abbott Site carousal blend well with the background image.
-            The Site Background colour is White, it acts like a blank stage that draws attention to the Site Content.
-The vibrant                      color Gold, the imagery used and typography really ‘pop’ out against a white background.

     -   #### Typography.
         -   The 'Josefin Sans' font is the main font used throughout the whole website with sans-serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-The 'Josefin Sans'gives the Site an unified appearance                    throughtout
+The 'Josefin Sans'gives the Site an unified appearance throughtout.
     -   #### Imagery
-        -   I selected
+        -   I selected vibrant images for each Site in the carousal that work well with the background image.

 *   ### Wireframes